 Although being overweight or obese has been linked to an increased risk of many types of cancer, questions remain about the relationship between obesity at a young age and cancer later in life.
 Results of a recent systematic review and meta-analysis published online in Obesity Reviews have revealed the degree to which obesity increases risks for several of these cancers.
 The results provide compelling evidence that individuals ages 30 or younger who are obese are at increased risk of developing various cancers later in life.
 The review also found that as a person's body mass index (BMI) increases, so does the cancer risk.

-The authors selected eight cancer types for their review: diffuse large B-cell lymphoma, esophageal adenocarcinoma, gastric cardia cancer, hepatocellular carcinoma, multiple myeloma, pancreatic cancer, renal cell cancer and thyroid cancer.
+The authors included the following cancers in their review: diffuse large B-cell lymphoma; esophageal adenocarcinoma; gastric cardia cancer; hepatocellular carcinoma; multiple myeloma; and pancreatic, renal cell and thyroid cancer.

 Fifty-six articles published between 1993 and 2018 and representing 27,559 cancer cases met the authors' search criteria.

 The final meta-analysis included both cohort and case-control studies.
 All participants in the selected studies were age 30 or younger.
 Patient followup ranged from 7.2 years to 40 years, and cancer cases were identified via medical records and cancer registries.
 All the selected studies reported hazard ratios, odds ratios or relative risks with 95 percent confidence intervals for at least three BMI categories.

 In their analysis, the researchers equated relative risks cited in some studies with odds and hazard ratios in other studies.
 They used two established conversion methods to convert risk ratios into variables for each 5 kg/m2 increase in body weight and a random effects model to calculate summary relative risks for each increase.